 What to expect in a baking class with a nutritionist

 She’s a genius when it comes to baking!
-The way she creates art and cute characters is lovely!
-You can really see her passion for the work that she does.
+The way she creates art and cute characters are lovely!
+You can see her passion for the work that she does.
 I got to be a student and learn a lot of new baking techniques from such a brilliant teacher.
 She showed me three different types of miso paste and some Japanese foods she had in her fridge.